adityarizqi/Docker-Laravel-FrankenPHP-NginX/README.md

 ## Docker Setup Guide

-### Step 1: Clone the Project
+### Step 1: Copy to your Laravel Project

-Clone this repository and navigate into it.
+Copy all files and folders from this repository into the root of your existing Laravel project.
 If you are on Windows, I recommend using WSL2, or at least utilize Git Bash instead of CMD or PowerShell to execute the next commands along.

 ### Step 2: Download mkcert